 “It’s hard for me to describe the feeling,” Innis told the Philadelphia Inquirer a couple of days later.
 “It’s strange to be lockering next to a replacement player when so many people you’ve played with are out on strike.”25 About a month after that, he told the Atlantic City columnist, Ed Hilt, “I guess you could say I’m a little depressed.”26

 The strike ended, and Innis was assigned to the Phillies’ top affiliate, Scranton/Wilkes-Barre.
 He appeared in 15 games and posted six saves for the Barons, but was let go in May 1995.
 He thereupon retired for good.

 Innis’s 1992 Topps baseball card noted that he hoped one day to join the FBI.
-Since his playing days, however, his main occupation has been selling commercial insurance to businesses.
-He also offers private pitching lessons through his clinic, Jeff Innis Pitching.
-He doesn’t impose his style on any of his students, but he says, “I have some sidearm kids, they come to me.
+Since his playing days, however, his main occupation was selling commercial insurance to businesses.
+He also offered private pitching lessons through his clinic, Jeff Innis Pitching.
+He didn’t impose his style on any of his students, but he said, “I have some sidearm kids, they come to me.
 And if I see a kid who isn’t getting anywhere with a conventional delivery, and he’s athletic enough, I won’t hesitate to suggest it.”
 He thinks sidearm/submarine pitchers have become a little more common at the big-league level than they were in his day.

-Cumming, Georgia (north of Atlanta) has been home for Innis since he left pro ball.
-His two children take after their parents.
-“My son, Keenan, is 17.
+Cumming, Georgia (north of Atlanta) was home for Innis since he left pro ball.
+His two children took after their parents.
+In 2012, he said, “My son, Keenan, is 17.
 He’s committed to Georgia Tech.
 He’s an outfielder and pitcher, and he throws sidearm.
 My daughter, Shannon, is 16.
 She runs track and dances.”